KimGreenbush/github-pages-with-jekyll/index.md

 * Observations:
   * How to change the rendered navigation?
   * How and where are certain variable being carried over to?
 I noticed some repetition I didn't add.
+   * The page header and duplicates from the `index.md` file.
+Deletion causes a build error.
   * How to create/format my own links?